- Crescent Petroleum is the only international oil company to have had a continuous presence in Baghdad for almost 20 years.

 - Crescent Petroleum performed detailed studies and conducted negotiations with the Ministry of Oil for the development of the giant Ratawi oil field, in southern Iraq.

 - In February 2023 Crescent Petroleum signed three long-term development contracts with Iraq’s Ministry of Oil to appraise, develop, and produce gas from two blocks in Diyala province and one development in Southern Iraq.
+The Ministry of Oil activated the contracts in October 2023 and development of the block is ongoing.

 Crescent Petroleum is fully committed to the development of opportunities across Iraq to support the redevelopment of the country.
 It is the only international oil company to have maintained a continuous presence in Iraq through its offices in Baghdad for almost 20 years.
 Additional offices have been set up in recent years in Erbil, Suleymania and Basra to support the growing operations of Crescent Petroleum in Iraq.